dansantander/ruby-slackbot/README.md

 ### Install

 - Download or clone this project into your local machine.
 - As this repository already has a Gemfile ready, you should install all the dependencies by running `bundle` in your terminal inside your project directory.
 You can also use the `bundle install` command for this purpose.
 See more about it [here](https://bundler.io/v2.0/man/bundle-install.1.html).
+If everything went well with the installation for this step, you should now have a `Gemfile.lock` file inside your directory.

 ### Usage